Get insider access

 2. Best Mid-Range Corsair Keyboard

 We recommend the Corsair K70 RGB TKL at a mid-range price point.
-It's part of Corsair's extensive K70 lineup, a lineup that's well-loved by gamers for exceptionally low latency, high build quality, and higher-than-average polling rates.
+It's part of Corsair's extensive K70 lineup, a lineup that's well-loved by gamers for exceptionally low latency, high build quality, and more recently, higher-than-average polling rates.
 This version of the K70 stands out due to its size.
 The TenKeyLess form factor is ideal for gaming as it frees up space on the right side of your keyboard for a wider range of mouse movements.

 See our review